Of course, it depends what you're looking for. You don't expect a Tesla to cost the same amount as a Nissan Micra.

 In many cases, it will depend on what you want from your bike.

-You can buy a belts-and-braces unit which will perform all the basic functions you'd expect or you can buy a bike with all the bells and whistles.
-Bikes that come with heart rate monitors, LCD screens, automatic resistance control, a speaker system or that include accessories like shoes, water bottles, etc will cost more.
-If you're buying a smart-tech bike to complement your road biking skills, then you can buy trainers that give a huge amount of data points to improve technique and form and which will far surpass what the average user will need.
+You can buy a belts-and-braces unit which will perform all the basic functions or you can opt for a bike with all the bells and whistles.
+Bikes that come with heart rate monitors, tablet screens, automatic resistance control, a speaker system or that include accessories like shoes, weights, water bottles, etc will cost more.
+If you're buying a smart-tech bike to complement your road biking skills, then you can buy trainers that provide a huge amount of data points to improve technique and form, far surpassing what an average user will need.

 Peloton's biggest selling point is its live classes which allow riders to interact with and compete against one another in real-time.

 But there are Peloton alternatives that may be more suitable.